e-finance-frankfurt/server-user/user-manual/README.md

 The default user interface for the jupyter server is the [Jupyter Lab](https://jupyterlab.readthedocs.io/en/latest/), the url being `http://<ip-adress>/user/<user-name>/lab`.

-The Jupyter Lab user interface gives you all functionality that you could possible need in one single browser tab.
+The Jupyter Lab user interface gives you all **functionality** that you could possible need in one single browser tab.
 On the left-hand side, you can find `file browser`, `running kernels`, `table of contents` (for an open notebook), and the `extension manager`.
 On the right-hand side, you can find `property inspector` and the `debugging tool`.
 We may use the `kernel` tab to interrupt, shut down, or restart the selected kernel, meaning the kernel that is underlying the notebook or console that you are currently interacting with.
 We may use the `file` tab to log out, or to go back to the Jupyter Hub (hub control panel) from where we can start and stop all of our Jupyter Server instances.

-With everything located within a single browser tab, note that you can "split" your screen by dragging a tab to either side (up, down, left, right), allowing you to look at multiple files side-by-side.
+With everything located within a single browser tab, note that you can **split your screen** by dragging a tab to either side (up, down, left, right), allowing you to look at multiple files side-by-side.
 For example, it may make sense for you to run a script on one side and monitor your resource usage on the other.

-The Jupyter Lab user inteface allows for different ways of running your code.
+The Jupyter Lab user inteface allows for different ways of **running your code.
 Both `notebook` and `console` can be used for interactive programming, use the `notebook` runtime if you additionally want to include markdown (see chapter 3.1.1).
 The `terminal` is less convenient, but it plays an important role when facing long-running jobs (see chapter 3.1.2).

-The Jupyter Lab user interface allows you to open and display a variety of text file formats (.py, .txt, .csv, .json, ...).
+The Jupyter Lab user interface allows you to open and **display text files** in a variety of formats (.py, .txt, .csv, .json, ...).
 This can be especially useful if you are trying to display a large .csv file that you would otherwise never be able to fit into memory.

 #### 2.1.2&nbsp; Jupyter Notebook